Skip to main content

 The US Treasury's advisory highlights $312 billion in suspicious transactions linked to Chinese money laundering networks and Mexican cartels, involving real estate, human trafficking, and healthcare fraud.

-- The Treasury Department wants U.S. financial institutions to monitor for suspected Chinese money laundering networks that support fentanyl trafficking in U.S. communities.
+• The Treasury Department wants U.S. financial institutions to monitor for suspected Chinese money laundering networks linked to drug cartels and fentanyl trafficking.

 75 Articles